Print book sales rose 1.9% in 2017

 How Facebook’s new way of classifying what you write may speed feature rollouts across the globe

-In what amounts to faint praise for the strength physical book NPD reported that print book sales rose 1.9 percent in 2017, less than the 3 percent growth posted in 2013-2016.
+In what amounts to faint praise for the strength of the physical book NPD reported that print book sales rose 1.9 percent in 2017, less than the 3 percent growth posted in 2013-2016.
 NPD tracks book sales in the US.

 They write: